Home | Simulations

 As Featured In

-• Understand the relation between stress and strain and young's modulus calculation
+• Understand the relation between stress and strain in the strain gauge virtual lab.

-• Predict the behavior of material undergoing elastic deformation.
+• Predict the behavior of material undergoing elastic deformation through Young's modulus simulation.

-• Determine the Young’s modulus value of elasticity.
+• Determine the value of Young’s modulus of elasticity in the young's modulus virtual lab.

 PraxiLabs is Recognized Worldwide